-In addition, the Compensation Committee considered the total compensation provided to each of our executive officers compared to industry-based compensation practices based on, among other factors, the Company's executive compensation peer group, as formulated by the Compensation Committee together with SMG.
-The Compensation Committee also considered the relative value provided by each of the executive officers towards the success of the Company in 2011, including Mr. Tanz and Mr. Roche's contribution to the achievement of the Company's financial goals during 2011, Mr. Schoebel's contribution with respect to the number of properties acquired by the Company during 2011 and Mr. Baker's efforts to bring acquisition opportunities to the Company.
+The Compensation Committee reviewed individual performance evaluations conducted by each executive officer.
+The Compensation Committee also considered the relative value provided by each of the executive officers towards our success in 2012, including Mr. Tanz's and Mr. Roche's contribution to the achievement of our financial goals, Mr. Schoebel's contribution with respect to the number of properties we acquired and Mr. Baker's contribution to our business goals during 2012.